ip-tools/patzilla/README.rst

 PatZilla is a modular patent information research platform and toolkit with a modern user interface and access to multiple data sources.

-Its goal is to provide the community with convenient access to the OPS service from EPO and other professional patent search APIs.
+It allows you to conveniently access and use the OPS service from EPO and other professional patent search APIs in its standalone version.
-It is also used as a building block for integrated vendor solutions.
+You can also use its modules as software components for building integrated vendor solutions.

 History